 Everyone loves a toaster pastry for breakfast, but the pre made, foil-wrapped rectangles we know and love offer little in the way of nutrition.
 In fact, these adorable breakfast pastries are easy to make nutritious.
-By making a healthier filling with less icky ingredients and packed with nutrients, these morning berry pop tarts actually become quite a healthy way to start the day.
-This strawberry pop tarts recipe uses agave, rather than sugar, and has the option to be eaten iced or plain.
+I loved pop tarts growing up!
+By making a healthier filling with less icky ingredients and packed with nutrients, these morning healthy pop tarts actually become quite a great way to start the day.
+This strawberry pop tarts recipe uses agave, is sugar free, and you have the option to eat it plain or iced.

 One of the biggest draws to toaster pastries is that they are a grab and go option.
 Kids and adults alike reach for these on their way out the door on a busy day.
 The most sophisticated level of preparation involves a toaster, so they’re a great choice for hectic mornings.
 This healthy homemade version gets baked in advance, and is still a great option for on-the-go families.
 Not only that, the homemade version is even tastier than the store-bought goodies.